 Crossroads emphasizes community outreach for each theatre production it is involved in, especially seeking ways to promote theatre to underrepresented groups and immigrant communities.
-In 2013–2014, the Crossroads Project also hosted the Diversity Dialogue Series: Advancing Diversity Consciousness in the Arts, inviting leading artists of color to speak to the campus and community about diversity, inclusion, and equity in the fields of American theatre and dance.
+In 2013–2014, the Crossroads Project also hosted the Diversity Dialogue Series: Advancing Diversity Consciousness in the Arts, inviting leading BIPOC artists to speak to the campus and community about diversity, inclusion, and equity in the fields of American theatre and dance.

 In 2020, The Crossroads Project launched the Diverse Voices Playwriting Initiative with the twofold goal of supporting the development of new plays by BIPOC playwrights and creating opportunities for the Illinois State University and Bloomington-Normal communities to interact with BIPOC professionals in the theatre.
 The winner of the inaugural program was Franky D. Gonzalez’s Even Flowers Bloom in Hell Sometimes.
 The 2021 winner was The DePriest Incident by Charles White.